Azzapop/rate_limiter/README.md

 # Rate Limiter

 The rate limiter can be found in `lib/limiter.rb`.
 It limits API requests to 100 requests per 60 minutes.
+This limit can be modified using the `TIME_LIMIT` and `MAX_REQUESTS` vars located in the aforementioned file.
+The limiter is implemented as a middleware and is loaded in the main application file (`config/application.rb`).

 The rate limiter uses Redis to cache each requester and measure their requests per hour.